MicrosoftDocs/azure-stack-docs/azure-stack/user/migrate-azure-stack-to-aks-engine.md

 1. [Deploy a cluster with AKS Engine](azure-stack-kubernetes-aks-engine-deploy-cluster.md).

-1. Deploy the workloads you have running on AKS Engine.
+1. Deploy the workloads that are running on AKS Engine.

 1. Validate that your workloads are running successfully on AKS Engine.

-1. (Optional) Once the newly deployed workloads have been validated, [delete deployed AKS clusters](aks-how-to-use-cli.md?view=azs-2206&tabs=windows%2Clinuxcon#delete-cluster).
+1. (Optional) Once the newly deployed workloads have been validated, [delete deployed AKS clusters](aks-how-to-use-cli.md?view=azs-2206&preserve-view=true&tabs=windows%2Clinuxcon#delete-cluster).

 ## Feature comparison